Ni141104/Eco-Log/README.md

-# Waste Management Web Application
+# Eco-Log

-Welcome to our waste management solution web application!
-Our platform offers a comprehensive marketplace where individuals and organizations can contribute to waste management efforts.
-Users have the opportunity to sell their waste products, while companies seeking recyclable materials can place requests for specific items.
-Additionally, companies can showcase their products to a targeted audience, enhancing their marketing strategies.
+Welcome to our dynamic waste management platform!
+With engaging gamification and real-time analytics, users can actively participate while staying informed about their impact.
+Our marketplace facilitates the buying and selling of waste products, promoting a circular economy.
+Dive into curated courses on waste management techniques, and stay informed about local initiatives through our campaign page.
+Join us in making a difference today!

 ## Key Features